dauwem/BPHooks-Contexts/README.md

 # BPHooks-Contexts
-My final paper before graduation
+My final paper before graduation.
+In this application there are different pages.
+Each page represents an example.

 ## Installation
 - Clone repository